wortexx/pulp-configs/configs/devices/lcd_ili9341.rst

 =================== ==================================================== ================= ==================
 Name                Description                                          Default value     Optional/Mandatory
 =================== ==================================================== ================= ==================
-interface           Interface where the device is connected.
-ctrl_interface      Control Interface where the device is connected.             spim0             Optional cs                  Chip select where the device is connected.
-0                 Optional
+interface           Interface where the device is connected.             spim0             Mandatory ctrl_interface      Control Interface where the device is connected.     gpio0             Mandatory cs                  Chip select where the device is connected.
+0                 Mandatory
 =================== ==================================================== ================= ==================

 Here is an example: ::